drpicox/david-rodenas.com/_notes/data-mapper.md

 DataMapper connects to the database using the database connection URL and the `DataMapper.setup` method.
-Add the follwing code to your `app.rb`:
+Add the following code to your `app.rb`:

 ```ruby
 DataMapper.setup(:default, ENV['DATABASE_URL'] || "sqlite://#{Dir.pwd}/local.db")